sagisagi95/Social-Media-Performance-Analysis/README.md

 - Instagram and Twitter are top performers: low CPA + high ROI
 - Pinterest underperformed across all metrics (lowest CTR, Conversion Rate, and ROI, with the highest cost) → inefficient channel
-- Facebook is volume-heavy, but less efficient than expected (moderate ROI) → consider reallocating budget to high-performing platforms: Instagram, Twitter
+- Facebook is volume-heavy, but less efficient than expected (moderate ROI) → Consider reallocating budget to high-performing platforms: Instagram, Twitter

 **2. Campaign Goals**
 - Average CTRs across all goals are very close, suggesting creative/goal type has little impact on CTR
-- Campaigns focused on Brand Awareness and Increase Sales had low Conversion Rate, while trategic goals like Product Launch and Market Expansion converted better despite lower CTR → high conversion quality
+- Campaigns focused on Brand Awareness and Increase Sales had low Conversion Rate, while strategic goals like Product Launch and Market Expansion converted better despite lower CTR → high conversion quality

 **3. Audience Analysis**
 - All age groups respond similarly in volume of clicks (35-44 had the highest, followed by 18-24), but Instagram drives the most meaningful engagement with higher engagement score — strong choice for Gen Z and Millennials